Biextensions, bimonoidal functors, multilinear functor calculus, and categorical rings: Preliminaries

 Biextensions were introduced in \textcite{MR0257089}, and later reexamined by \textcite{MR0354656-VII}.
 We refer to the latter and the text by \textcite{MR823233} for details on the standard concept of biextensions.
 We briefly recall the basic definitions, and later extend them to introduce crossed modules as coefficients.

 Let $H$, $K$, $G$ be groups of $\T$, with $G$ assumed to be abelian.
 A \strong{biextension} of $H$, $K$ by $G$ is a $G_{H\times K}$-torsor $E$ on $H\times K$ equipped with two partial composition laws $\times_1$ (resp.\ $\times_2$) making $E$ a central extension of $H_K$ (resp. $K_H$) by $G_K$ (resp.\ by $G_H$).
+This means that $\times_1$ (resp.\ $\times_2$) is only defined on $E\times_KE$ (resp.\ $E\times_H E$), where $E\times_KE$ (resp.\ $E\times_H E$) means fiber product over $K$ (resp.\ $H$) with respect to the obvious projection.
 These composition laws are required to be compatible with one another.
 Usually one also requires $\times_1$ and $\times_2$ to be commutative, which make sense whenever $H$ and $K$ are abelian.
 Our definition, in which $\times_1$ and $\times_2$ are not required to be commutative is then referred to as a \strong{weak biextension.} Even when $H$ and $K$ are commutative, this notion of biextension is weaker than that of loc.~cit.\ in which the partial multiplication laws are commutative.

 Analogously to extensions, the composition laws can be represented by morphisms of $G$-torsors.
 Let $\B H$ and $\B K$ be the standard classifying simplicial objects of $\T$.\footnote{That is, $\B H=\N H[1]$, where $H[1]$ is the groupoid with a single object $e$ and $\Aut(e)=H$.} The bisimplicial object $\B H\times \B K$ has face maps $d^h$ and $d^v$ \parencite[see e.g.][]{MR1711612}.
 In particular, for $i=0,1,2$ we consider $d^h_i\colon H\times H\times K\to H\times K$ and $d^v_i\colon H\times K\times K\to H\times K$.
 Then $\times_1$ and $\times_2$ correspond to morphisms of $G$-torsors